 Thailand would not be complete without mentioning its stunning islands.
 The best islands for nomads are

 - Koh Lanta: "Lanta" has one of the last individually run coworking spaces that survived the massive Covid closure of spaces.
-KoHub, founded by James more than 7 years ago, this coworking space offers a community-focused coworking and coliving experience between November and April.
+KoHub, founded more than 7 years ago, is a community-focused coworking and coliving space open between November and April.
+You can combine Koh Lanta easily with Phuket, and Krabi.

 - Koh Phangan: The small island is located close to Koh Samui and Koh Tao, two world-class dive spots.
 The island of Koh Phangan has the most hippie vibe, a coworking space, and all the tropical island atmosphere you are looking for.